spicetify/docs/src/content/docs/development/compiling.md

 description: Build the Spicetify CLI from source.
 ---

 v3 is written in Rust.
-Most people should [install a release](/docs/getting-started); build from source to work on Spicetify itself, or to run it on a platform with no published build.
+Most people are better off with a [prebuilt release](/docs/getting-started); build from source to work on Spicetify itself, or to run it on a platform with no published build.

 ## Requirements